-The Astronomical Institute of Romanian Academy holds a cultural patrimony represented by historical buildings, preserved scientific instruments and different types of documents from the printed ones to photographic glass plaques.
+The Astronomical Institute of the Romanian Academy (AIRA) holds a cultural patrimony represented by historical buildings, preserved scientific instruments and different types of documents from the printed ones to photographic glass plaques.
 Some of them, are recorded and classed as “Treasure” in the national cultural patrimony of Romania.
 Most of these instruments are still installed in the initial locations where they functioned but others where relocated to serve their new purpose as museum items.
 If the Meridian Circle, an impressing Gautier-Prin refracting telescope, can be found in the same place where it was installed in 1926 and used ever since, that is in the Meridian Hall, the Leroy and Riefler fundamental pendulums were brought from a different area of the Observatory’s building and displayed in this hall.

 Today, some of these messengers from our scientific past form a permanent exhibition in the Meridian Hall.
 Since its construction in 1912, the hall was a scientific facility where the Romanian scientists coordinated by Nicolae Coculescu installed some of the most advanced telescopes and scientific instruments of the time.
 An example in this respect is the Meridian Circle, a refracting telescope which had a state of the art optics and mechanics in 1926 when it started its service, being configured with a lot of care for details in Romania and finally ordered to be constructed in France.